open-resources/physics_bank/content/public/019.Magnetism/Electromagnetic Induction/OSUPv2p13_23/OSUPv2p13_23.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Induced Current and Magnetic Force
       part1:
         ans1:
           value: Counterclockwise.
         ans2:
           value: Clockwise.
         ans3:
           value: No current is induced.
       part2:
         ans1:
           value: Right.
         ans2:
           value: Left.
         ans3:
           value: There is no magnetic force on the coil.
       part3:
         ans1:
           value: Counterclockwise.
         ans2:
           value: Clockwise.
         ans3:
           value: No current is induced.
       part4:
         ans1:
           value: Right.
         ans2:
           value: Left.
         ans3:
           value: There is no magnetic force on the coil.
       part5:
         ans1:
           value: Counterclockwise.
         ans2:
           value: Clockwise.
         ans3:
           value: No current is induced.
       part6:
         ans1:
           value: Right.
         ans2:
           value: Left.
         ans3:
           value: There is no magnetic force on the coil.
       part7:
         ans1:
           value: Counterclockwise.
         ans2:
           value: Clockwise.
         ans3:
           value: No current is induced.
       part8:
         ans1:
           value: Right.
         ans2:
           value: Left.
         ans3:
           value: There is no magnetic force on the coil.
       part9:
         ans1:
           value: Counterclockwise.
         ans2:
           value: Clockwise.
         ans3:
           value: No current is induced.
       part10:
         ans1:
           value: Right.
         ans2:
           value: Left.
         ans3:
           value: There is no magnetic force on the coil.
 ---
 # {{ params.vars.title }}
 A coil is moved through a magnetic field as shown below.
 The field is uniform inside the rectangle and zero outside.